-If your patient has been symptomatic but is beyond the recommended window for Zika Virus Detection by RT-PCR testing, serologic testing for antibodies to Zika virus may be helpful.
+If your patient has been symptomatic but is beyond the recommended window for Zika Virus RNA Qualitative Real-Time RT-PCR testing, serologic testing for antibodies to Zika virus may be helpful.

 What does it mean if the specimen tests positive for Zika virus RNA?